hr1shabh/blogs_ROR_server/README.md

 # README

-Completed all features of level 1, level 2 and level 3.
-Included every feature of level 5 except Revision history.
+Completed all features of level 1, level 2, level 4 (Except the algorithm to disctribute) and level 5 (Except Revision History).

-FOR LEVEL 4:
+## FOR LEVEL 4:

 Users can choose different subscriptions using Stripe.